liflab/beepbeep-3-book/markdown/advanced/README.md

 The beginning of the sequence unfolds in a very similar way to the "hard" example.
 The call to `hasNextSoft` on `p` triggers a call to `hasNextSoft` on `source`'s Pullable; since an event is available, it returns the value `YES`; `p` then calls `pullSoft`, and obtains the number 0.
 Processor `decim` produces an output event (i.e. 0), which is then relayed by `p` to the main program.

-The sequence starts to differ at the second call to `hasNextSoft` on `p`.
+The sequence begins to differ at the second call to `hasNextSoft` on `p`.
 Again, `p` queries and receives the number 1 form `source`; as before, `decim` does not produce an output event from it.
 The difference lies in the fact that, rather than asking for another input event, `p` returns immediately with the value `MAYBE`.
-This is consistent with the definition of this value that we gave earlier: `decim` cannot produce an output event right away, but the possibility that it emits an event on a subsequent call to `hasNextSoft` is not ruled out.
+This is consistent with the definition of this value given earlier: `decim` cannot produce an output event right away, but the possibility that it emits an event on a subsequent call to `hasNextSoft` is not ruled out.
 Indeed, the next call to `hasNextSoft` has `decim` produce an output event, so its return value is `YES`; the next call to `pullSoft` returns the event 2.

 Calling `hasNextSoft` one more time on `p` produces again the value `MAYBE`, as `decim` cannot produce an output event from the number 3 it received from `source`.
 Finally, in the last call to `hasNextSoft`, `p` calls `hasNextSoft` on `source`, but this time receives the answer `NO`.
 This means that `source` will never be able to produce a new output event again, and so the call on `p` also returns `NO` for the same reason.